loader-logo

 “We are at immediate risk of losing this remarkable natural wonder forever.”

-– John Lounds, President and CEO of the Nature Conservancy of Canada
+– John Lounds, Former President and CEO of the Nature Conservancy of Canada

 The Beaver Hills is home to hundreds of different species of wildlife and is globally important for a variety of migratory waterfowl and shorebirds.